SEDULity: A Proof-of-Learning Framework for Distributed and Secure Blockchains with Efficient Useful Work: Simulations

 Fig.~\ref{fig:fig_sim2} shows the useful block generation ratio, useful work ratio, and the fork rate under varying block generation probabilities $p$.
 Note that $p$ is chosen based on the amount of miners in the system.
 Both the useful block generation ratio and the fork rate grow with the increase of $p$, while the useful work ratio grows at first then decreases.
 This is because a higher $p$ reduces the block generation intervals and the time a prover spends on redundant training before its SD is recorded on-chain to get a new task.
 However, this also means that forks are more likely to occur, and more block verification is needed by the entire blockchain network, decreasing the UWR.
 In our simulation systems with $n=1000$ miners, the UWR peaks at $p=0.00005$, where about $86.8\%$ of all the computations in the system are useful in the sense that they involve training a new ML stage contributing to the final models that has not been done before by anyone in the system, and the fork rate is not too high ($1.9\%$).
 This indicates that, though computational overheads are inevitable, we can fine-tune system parameters to guarantee that the useful computations in the blockchain system are still sufficiently efficient.
+Notably, for competition-based PoLs, since only the winner's block is useful and contributes to blockchain security, both the UBGR and the UWR are upper bounded by the computing power share of the largest miner in the network, which, according to the security assumptions, is strictly smaller than $1/2$ and creates a trade-off between useful work and decentralization.

 In Fig.~\ref{fig:fig_sim3}, we fix $p=0.0001$, $g_v=5$ and display the task reward rate of miners using different honest training ratio, $\rho$, given varying number of stages verified by each verifier, $\alpha$, and penalty-to-task-reward ratio, $\gamma$.
 The task reward is $1$ per training stage, thus $\overline{R_t}=1000$ and the penalty is $\gamma\overline{R_t}$ for each task trained dishonestly and caught.
 We assume the CTF is used so a dishonestly trained stage is caught with probability $\frac{1}{2}$.
 We see that, when $\alpha=1$ and there is no penalty, as $\rho$ rises, the average reward ratio first decreases then increases.
 In fact, when $\rho=0$, theoretically the dishonest prover can obtain infinite reward by trying infinite times since there is no penalty, which exceeds honest training ($\rho=1$).
 However, it takes time for a new SD to be uploaded, limiting the amount of times the dishonest prover can try.
 Moreover, as $\alpha$ increases, the probability that the dishonest prover passes verification drops exponentially, such that it can hardly get any reward even without penalty.
 When $\gamma$ increases, even for $\alpha=1$, the dishonest prover's reward ratio drops significantly as $\rho$ decreases.
 In fact, from \eqref{eq:lb-ctf}, when the committee verifies $g_v\alpha=5$ stages per task, $\gamma=0.05$ is sufficient to incentivize honesty.